 Are you looking for further practical resources on Mockito?
 Consider enrolling in my Hands-On With Mockito Online Course to learn the ins and outs of the most popular mocking library for JVM applications.

-You can find the source code for this Mockito example on Github.
+The source code for this Mockito example is available on GitHub.

 Have fun mocking static method calls with Mockito,